The Best Sightseeing Tours in Baltimore

 Baltimore National Heritage Area Walking Tours

-The Baltimore National Heritage Area Association is dedicated to promoting, preserving and enhancing the city of Baltimore’s cultural legacy and natural resources.
-One way the organization fulfills that mission is by providing residents and curious visitors alike with tours and trails that uncover local stories and surprises on every corner.
-Along the Historic Fell’s Point Trail, you’ll get to walk in Frederick Douglass’s footsteps and hear about the bombardment of Fort McHenry, while the Mount Vernon History Tour introduces you to some of the nation’s foremost cultural institutions, such as the Walters Art Museum and the Peabody Institute.
+The Baltimore Heritage Area Association is dedicated to promoting, preserving and enhancing the city of Baltimore’s cultural legacy and natural resources.
+One way the organization is able to stick to that mission is by providing residents and curious visitors alike with self-guided walking tours that uncover local stories and surprises on every corner.
+Along the Historic Fell’s Point Trail, you’ll get to walk in Frederick Douglass’s footsteps and hear about the bombardment of Fort McHenry, while the Mount Vernon History Tour introduces you to some of the nation’s foremost cultural institutions – from the Walters Art Museum to the Peabody Institute.
 You can also learn more about Baltimore’s Native American community by taking a self-guided tour of East Baltimore’s Historic American Indian “Reservation.”

 I Love Baltimore Personal Tours

 Led by born-and-raised Baltimorean Ira Cunningham, I Love Baltimore Personal Tours give you the chance to see Baltimore through the eyes of a local.
 Pick from several tour options—Baltimore Civil War Tour, Cathedral Tour, Harriet Tubman Tour, Johns Hopkins Tour, Black History Tour and more—to receive an in-depth look at the city’s culture, historic sites and local spots.